nathanbumpus/Trinity-2.8.4-Marconi/Lobster_Scripts.md

 <h2 align="center"><a id="trim"></a>Trimmomatic</h2>

-<p>Below is one of the trimmoatic scripts used to clean one of the sets of reads.
+<p>Below is one of the trimmomatic scripts used to clean one of the sets of reads.
 We can adjust this script for each set of reads and run all of the scripts in parallel.
-Here is the script used for one set of the Premotor Neuron reads</p>
+Here is the script used for one set of reads from the Premotor Neuron region </p>

 ```
 #!/bin/bash -l